 A baby with colic usually can’t be soothed with nursing or formula.
 However, a cluster feeding baby will be soothed during nursing sessions.

 Colic is defined as at least three hours of crying for at least three days a week, at least three weeks in a row.
-It affects 10 to 40 percent of all babies worldwide.
+It affects of all babies worldwide.
 There’s no difference in risk between male or female babies, nor between breastfed or formula-fed babies.

 Colic symptoms include:

 - crying that sounds more like screaming

 - face and body that appears tense or contorted

 - crying at a predictable time each day, often in the evenings

 - crying that peaks at six weeks and usually passes by 3 months old

 Researchers don’t fully understand why babies cluster feed, but there are many unproven theories.
 Cluster feeding probably meets a combination of needs that your baby has at this developmental stage.

 Heather Turgeon, MFT, a psychotherapist and author of The Happy Sleeper, says, “cluster feeding is likely a way for babies, who have maturing nervous systems, to regulate.
 It could also be a way to store up on food for the night.